 We formed a team of in-house legal experts from diverse backgrounds.
 Their mission was to write, review and comment on content so that what we publish is relevant and appropriate in as many in-house contexts as possible.

-Most of our articles have the combined experience of more than 50 in-house years of behind them because the pre-publishing review process typically involves three to five in-house lawyers.
+Most of our articles have the combined in-house experience of more than 50 years behind them because the pre-publishing review process typically involves three to five in-house lawyers.

 In specialist areas increasingly relevant to in-house lawyers, such as mental health, Bitcoin and financial statements, we brought in experts to write the copy.
 We then made it lawyer-relevant through our review process.

 Is everything here relevant to me?

 That's unlikely.
 No two in-house lawyers work in equivalent circumstances.
 Differences in sector, geography and organisational culture - not to mention an individual’s own outlook, strengths and development areas, mean everyone's experience of working in-house is unique.
 There is no commonly agreed view on many of the topics we cover through the website articles so think of this site as a series of thought-provoking essays to shape and refine your outlook before making your mind up.

 That said, most of the articles here will be relevant to you most of the time, regardless of the jurisdiction, scale, type of organisation or sector you work in.
 In time, as you add your comments and we fine-tune the content, they’ll become even more valuable to you.